oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6300_series/6330_size/150_mm_id_320_mm_od_65_mm_depth/part/readme.md

-# Hardware Bearing 6300 Series 6330 Size 150 Mm Id 320 Mm Od 65 Mm Depth
+# Hardware Bearing 6300 Series 6330 Size 150 mm Id 320 mm Od 65 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base